stanfill/rotationsC/README.md

 * `dist` renamed to `rot.dist` to avoid clashes with `stats` package

+* Arithmetic for `SO3` objects now is possible for samples of rotations

 *intervals*
 --------------------------------------------------------
 This folder contains the code necessary to run the simulations for the confidence region research